jarblz/zen-homework/readme.md

 Command line interface for this search can be run by executing the **production.rb** file in the **executables** directory.
 - e.g. `cd executables`
 - `bash search.sh`
 - you can search any of the three objects
 - two choices for each object

-## Features that were left out (for now)

-  - Full data model mapping between users and tickets, users and organizations, and organizations and tickets
-  - Nested searching (e.g. being able to search all tickets for a given user)
-  - map datatypes to the different fields so that we can allow users to search any field:
-    - I know this didn't quite match spec that was provided in the assignment, but I decided it would be better to build in the mapping for only 2 fields per object, and have the infrastructure to map each field to a datatype that will allow us to accurately search once all the mappings are built.

-## Installation

-Clone the repo, run the scripts listed above

 ## Tests